Skip to content Skip to footer

 • According to their content consumption habits: volatile direct users, readers who remain on free articles, paid articles, videos…

-Going from a with a myriad of divisions, often with very narrow targeting, we instead opted for 3 campaigns based on level of interest, each broken down into only 4 or 5 segments, in addition to a few one-off campaigns.
+Going from a segmentation with a myriad of divisions, often with very narrow targeting, we instead opted for 3 campaigns based on level of interest, each broken down into only 4 or 5 segments, in addition to a few one-off campaigns.

 Given the human resources allocated to the subject (1.5 FTEs), our primary goal was to have something controllable and measurable; without having to micro-pilot segments of 500 people, which may perhaps have a competitive CPA but will ultimately generate few conversions.